JuanWestDev/JuanWestDev/README.md

 **`Byte Wizard (Developer/VideoEditor)`**

-I'm a developer that has been coding for 5 years.
+I'm a developer that has been learning code for 5 years.

    <p align="left">
       <a href="https://github.com/JuanWestDev?tab=followers">